lilyschlaug/BAE305-SP24-Lab2REAL/Lab-2.md

 1kΩ, 2x 2.2 kΩ, 4.7 kΩ, 5.1 kΩ, 6.8 kΩ, 15 kΩ, 220 kΩ Resistors

 # Assembly Procedures
-Provide basic summary of steps performed in lab (Do not copy and paste from lab assignment.)
-The important part here is to provide detail that you had to develop in the lab which will be more important in later labs.
-You must include Schematics, Engineering Drawings, and Programming if appropriate in this section.

 **Part 1-Series circuit**
 1. Place the 1kΩ, 2.2 kΩ and 5.1 kΩ in series on the solder breadboard
 2. Solder the resistors into place on the back of the solder breadboard
 3. Clip exposed excess leads from the back of the solder breadboard

-**Schematic of part 1**
 **Image of Part 1 circuit:**

 ![IMG_8359](https://github.com/npla225/BAE305-SP24-Lab2/assets/156371043/12556cc0-ec97-4a10-a547-0fbee14bf457)